Happy May, everyone!

 The Good Left Undone, by Adriana Trigiani.
 This is a summer read that was recommended by one of my favorite authors, Kristin Hannah.
 I needed more audiobook choices for the month and my library had this copy available.
 I don't know anything about it other than those things, but that's enough for me!

 The Remains of the Day, by Kazuo Ishiguro.
 My library hold already came through for this audiobook, so I'll finally get to read this one!
 Hopefully.
 I have a mountain of work to do outside this month, so I need to stack a lot of audiobooks to keep me company.
-I listened to a little bit of the beginning and it reminded me of Downton Abbey told from the perspective of Mr. Carson.
-That could be completely wrong, but that was my first impression.
+I listened to a little bit of the beginning and it reminded me of

+Trust, by Hernan Diaz.
 A Close Reads book that our in-person book club chose as our May pick.
 This is a Pulitzer Prize winner that I have been looking forward to all year!
+Scheduled for April 22 - May 20 on the podcast.
+May Happenings: Things I'm excited about.

 I'm excited for the 16th, when the Modern Mrs. Darcy Summer Reading Guide is released.
 I really appreciate this list to help balance my TBR.
 Left to my own devices, I read mostly classics and memoirs.
 Or I'll re-read something that I've already read.
 Thankfully I have a few sources for learning about new books, and this is one of them.